coyotte508/mongo-limiter/README.md

 # mongo-limiter
-Rate limiter and logger for actions by users using mongoose
+Rate limiter and logger for actions by users or ips using mongoose

 Create a **mongoose** collection with actions (expirable).